bioidiap/bob.measure/doc/guide.rst

 .. note::

-  Most of the methods availabe in this module require as input a set of 2 :py:class:`numpy.ndarray` objects that contain the scores obtained by the classification system to be evaluated, without specific order.
+  Most of the methods available in this module require as input a set of 2 :py:class:`numpy.ndarray` objects that contain the scores obtained by the classification system to be evaluated, without specific order.
 Most of the classes that are defined to deal with two-class problems.
 Therefore, in this setting, and throughout this manual, we have defined that the **negatives** represents the impostor attacks or false class accesses (that is when a sample of class A is given to the classifier of another class, such as class
   B) for of the classifier.
-The second set, refered as the **positives** represents the true class accesses or signal response of the classifier.
+The second set, referred as the **positives** represents the true class accesses or signal response of the classifier.
 The vectors are called this way because the procedures implemented in this module expects that the scores of **negatives** to be statistically distributed to